-Microsoft Office Web Apps are free versions of productivity programs for iOS, Android, Windows, and Mac OS X.
+Microsoft Office Online (formerly the Microsoft Office Web Apps) programs are free versions of Word, Excel, PowerPoint, and OneNote for iOS, Android, Windows, and Mac OS X.

 You are likely to hear about Microsoft Office apps in two different ways: